 World Champion 15 Girls, Anne-Caroline Chausson (F) at present (year 2001) the absolute top rider in world mountain bike downhill competition.
 Laurence Map (GB) competing in 8 year old boys class, still racing in 2001.
 Vlasdislav Khas (CZ) competing in 10 year old boys class (retired), Bjorn Wijnants (B) 9 year old boys, now racing in Elite class in 2002.
 Rob v.d.
 Wildeberg (H) racing 11 year old boys, now (2001) an Elite class competator.
 Mickael Deldycke (F) racing 12 year old boys and now (2001) a respectable downhill and dual slalom MTB/FTT racer.
 Janis Vanags (LV) competing in Boys 14 class, now (2001) active as Elite class rider.
 Carmine Falco (F) Boys 15 class, competing in Elite class for several years now (2001).
 Florent Boutte also a Boys 15 class rider then, became European Champion when competing in Elite class later on.

 During these Worlds, a representative of the ABA - USA and good friend of mine, was present at this event, Mr. Clayton John.
 Intentions were to lobby for an affiliation of the ABA for a membership of the I.BMX.F.
 Pitty to say that a serious communication wasn't possible.
-At the time the NBL - USA was the affiliate for the USA in the I.BMX.F and they were against ABA joining I.BMX.F. since only one National federation per country was allowed to join I.BMX.F.
+At the time the NBL - USA was the affiliate for the USA within I.BMX.F and they were against ABA talking to or even joining I.BMX.F. since only one National federation per country was allowed to join I.BMX.F.

-Here some pictures to give you an impression of what happened around this event and some publicity papers.
+Here some pictures to give you an impresion of what happened around this event and some publicity papers.

 Here an article in SOLO BICI, la revista del Mountain Bike, on the 1993 I.BMX.F.
 Worls in Schijndel - NED.